Strong-coupling RPA theory of a Bose gas near the superfluid--Mott-insulator transition: universal thermodynamics and two-body contact: Introduction

 Of particular interest is the behavior of the superfluid phase near the SF-MI transition.
 The universality class of the phase transition implies that the additional particles (or holes) introduced in the Mott insulator behave as a dilute gas of quasi-particles with an effective mass $m^*$ and an effective $s$-wave scattering length $a^*$~\cite{Rancon12a,Rancon12d}.
 The singular part of the pressure (i.e. the part that is singular when crossing the transition by varying the chemical potential or the density) can be written in the same scaling form as in the dilute Bose gas ---as obtained, for example, from Bogoliubov's theory--- provided we replace the boson mass and the $s$-wave scattering length by $m^*$ and $a^*$, and the density $n$ by the excess density $|n-\nmi|$ of particles (or holes) with respect to the Mott insulator.
 The condensate and superfluid densities, expressed as a function of $m^*$, $a^*$ and $|n-\nmi|$, also take the same form as in a dilute Bose gas.

-In this paper, we describe a strong-coupling RPA theory of the Bose-Hubbard which describes the universal features of the MI-SF transition as well as the superfluid phase near the transition.
-It qualitatively agrees with the (more elaborate) functional renormalization-group approach of Ref.~\cite{Rancon12d} but is based on a simple mean-field-like calculation of the Gibbs free energy.
-It is essentially equivalent to the approach proposed in~\cite{Sengupta05} based on two successive Hubbard-Stratonovich transformations.
-The strong-coupling RPA theory allows us to define a ``universal'' two-body contact $\cuni$ from the singular part of the pressure, which depends on $|n-\nmi|$ and the effective scattering length $a^*$, and show that it determines the high-momentum tail $\cuni/|\k|^4$ of the singular part of the momentum distribution $n_\k$ in the superfluid phase~\cite{Bhateja24}.
+In this paper, we describe a strong-coupling RPA theory of the Bose-Hubbard model~\cite{Sheshadri93,Oosten01,Sengupta05,Ohashi06,Menotti08,Freericks09,Teichmann09a,Teichmann09b,Wang18,Kuebler19,SantAna19} which captures the universal features of the MI-SF transition as well as the superfluid phase near the transition; it is essentially equivalent to the approach proposed in~\cite{Sengupta05} based on two successive Hubbard-Stratonovich transformations.
+In Refs.~\cite{Rancon11a,Rancon11b,Rancon12a,Rancon12b,Rancon12d,Rancon12d,Rancon13b}, the strong-coupling RPA theory was used as the initial condition of the flow in the nonperturbative FRG approach.
+In this paper, we show that many qualitative results can be obtained without integrating the nonperturbative flow equations.
+Moreover, the strong-coupling RPA allows one to explicitly compute a ``universal'' two-body contact $\cuni$ from the singular part of the pressure~\cite{not7}.
+We show that $\cuni$, which depends on $|n-\nmi|$ and the effective scattering length $a^*$, determines the high-momentum tail $\cuni/|\k|^4$ of the singular part of the momentum distribution $n_\k$ in the superfluid phase (as discussed in detail in the companion paper~\cite{Bhateja25}), a physical quantity which is not readily available~\cite{not4} from the nonperturbative FRG approach of Refs.~\cite{Rancon11a,Rancon11b,Rancon12a,Rancon12b,Rancon12d,Rancon12d}.
 We also apply the strong-coupling RPA to a lattice model of hard-core bosons and find that the high-momentum distribution is controlled by a universal contact, in complete agreement with the Bose-Hubbard model.
 In addition, we consider bosons in an optical lattice described by a continuum model.
-We argue that at length scales smaller than the optical lattice spacing, the boson system should be seen as dilute Bose gas.
+We argue that at length scales smaller than the optical lattice spacing, the boson system should be seen as a dilute Bose gas.
 This leads us to define two additional contacts, a short-distance ``universal'' contact $\csd$ and a ``full'' contact $\cfull$, which depend on the scattering length in vacuum $a$.